pixeltable/pixeltable-pgserver/README.md

 to by the `pgserver.pg_bin` global variable.

 Based on https://github.com/michelp/postgresql-wheel, but with the following differences:
-1. Wheels for multiple platforms (ubuntu x86, +MacOS x86, +MacOS apple silicon), pull requests taken for ubuntu arm.
+1. wheels for multiple platforms (ubuntu x86, +MacOS x86, +MacOS apple silicon, Windows)
 2. pgvector extension included
 3. postgres Server management: cleanup via shared count when multiple processes use the same server.
 4. no postGIS (need to build cross platform, pull requests taken)